olegp/override/README.md

 Use [environment variables](http://nodejs.org/api/process.html#process_process_env) to pass configuration parameters to your module.

-You can find more Override module examples in the 'examples` sub-directory.
+You can find more Override module examples in the [examples](https://github.com/olegp/override/tree/master/examples) sub-directory.

 Override modules can be distributed as packages via NPM.
 The convention is to prefix the name with `or-`.
 This makes it easy to [search for them on GitHub](https://github.com/search?q=or-*&repo=&langOverride=&start_value=1&type=Repositories&language=JavaScript).